UltiPro/Memory-Color-Master/README.md

 # Memory-Color-Master
 Memory Color Master created by Patryk 'UltiPro' Wójtowicz using JavaScript jQuery.

-Memory Color Master game written in JavaScript jQuery.
-The game involves discovering and remembering colors in order to match them.
+Memory Color Master is the game written in JavaScript jQuery.
+The game relies on discovering and remembering colors in order to match them.
 The game has a timer and a restart button.

 # Usage